rundeck/guitars-demo/README.md

 The rundeck instance will come up with the following demo jobs already loaded.
 All jobs are organized under a common group called "guitars".

+- db/nightly_catalog_rebuild - 'rebuild the catalog data'
+- release/Deploy - 'deploy the packages'
-- Promote - 'promote the packages'
+- release/Promote - 'promote the packages'
+- release/UnDeploy - 'remove the packages'
 - web/Restart - 'restart the web servers'
-- Status - 'Check the status of guitars'
+- web/Status - 'check the status of guitars'
-- nightly_catalog_rebuild - 'rebuild the catalog data'
 - web/start - 'start the web servers'
 - web/stop - 'stop the web servers'